jbcodeforce/jbcodeforce.github.io/docs/coding/tekton.md

 >  * Auditing
 >  * Data that must be accessed and shared across app instances.
 For example:
 >
->       - <b>Access across pods</b>: When you use Kubernetes persistent volumes to access your storage, you can determine the number of pods that can mount the volume at the same time.
+>       - <b>Access across pods</b>: When we use Kubernetes persistent volumes to access our storage, we can determine the number of pods that can mount the volume at the same time.
 Some storage solutions, such as block storage, can be accessed by one pod at a time only.
-With other storage solutions, you can share volume across multiple pods.
+With other storage solutions, we can share volume across multiple pods.
->       - <b>Access across zones and regions</b>: You might require your data to be accessible across zones or regions.
+>       - <b>Access across zones and regions</b>: we might require our data to be accessible across zones or regions.
 Some storage solutions, such as file and block storage, are data center-specific and cannot be shared across zones in a multizone cluster setup.

 * Execute it using a pipeline run